uesp/skyedit/ReadMe.txt

 =======================================
 Some notable lack of features in the current release are:

-  - Cannot edit or view most record types yet
+  - Cannot edit or view all record types yet
-  - No editing/compiling of scripts
   - No cell view or preview windows
   - No use info display